DeimElias/Lazy.nix/README.md

-If you want to mimic this configuration without flakes, you can copy this directory inside of your configuration and just add the following to your main file configuration:
+If you want to mimic this configuration without flakes, you can copy this directory inside your configuration and add the following to your main file configuration: